ohbm/osr2020/contribute.md

 <img align="right" src="../img/undraw_Hello_qnas.svg" alt="host" width="30%">

-OSR Hosts will be onsite to welcome speakers and guests in the OSR.
-We would also love for you to be involved in designing our opening and closing events, overseeing the physical use of the multipurpose OSR space, chair sessions, and ensure that we are reaching our goals for accessibility.
+OSR Hosts will be online to welcome speakers and guests in the virtual OSR space.
+We would also love for you to be involved in designing our opening and closing events, overseeing the use of the multipurpose virtual OSR space, chair sessions, and ensure that we are reaching our goals for accessibility.
 The [OS-SIG and OSR Co-Chairs](https://ossig.netlify.com/) will help build and support your efforts all the way.

 <div id='officehours'></div>